MicrosoftDocs/fabric-docs/docs/cicd/git-integration/source-code-format.md

   - Trailing space or dot is replaced with its [HTML number](https://www.ascii-code.com/).
 - If that folder name isn't available, the name of the item's logicalID (GUID) is used instead of the display name.

-For example, if you have the following items in a workspace (note that the first and third item have an invisible leading and trailing space respectively):
+For example, if you have the following items in a workspace (note that the first and third items have an invisible leading and trailing space respectively):

 :::image type="content" source="./media/source-code-format/item-names.png" alt-text="Screenshot of list of items in a Fabric workspace.":::